Jopp-gh/Obsidian-Dune84/README.md

 Printing (**Export as PDF**) keeps your overall color scheme, except for dark themed backgrounds, which will be replaced with white backgrounds.
 **Slide** is a core plugin of Obsidian to create slideshows on-the-fly.
 Now Slides' interface is bigger, less cluttered and includes as well all features added by this theme

-Particular attention has got the **phone interface**, its overall look is more compact and most features implemented for the desktop version work technically speaking, on the phone version, too.
+Particular attention `:has` got the **phone interface**, its overall look is more compact and most features implemented for the desktop version work technically speaking, on the phone version, too.
 Your notes will have more breath, bigger buttons are easier to spot and therefore, keep your interaction in flow.

 My main goal for **Dune** was to get a clean, clutter-free experience and so most buttons are semi-hidden by default (desktop).
 With **Style Settings** installed, you can re-enable buttons and tabs if you prefer Obsidians default interface.

+To start using my theme, open `Style Settings>Dune>Colors>Theme` and choose a color scheme (Dune 1 or Dune 2) for your light theme and a color scheme for your dark theme (Dune 3 or Dune 4).
+Enjoy!

 ### Required